 Our world is at a crossroads.
 Multiple crises—from the global pandemic to climate emergencies—are profoundly impacting mental health, especially that of young people.
 At the same time, there is much that science and contemplative wisdom can teach us about how to navigate today’s challenges and be a force for good.

-Join us in an exploration of how we can—together—transform this moment into one that unifies us in a common purpose.
+Watch the recording for an exploration of how we can—together—transform this moment into one that unifies us in a common purpose.

 To apply the wisdom from the event in your own life, Elissa invited viewers to join the BIG JOY challenge—the largest-ever citizen science project on cultivating personal joy through micro-actions.